viamrobotics/docs/docs/components/sensor/ultrasonic-micro-rdk.md

 ![Creation of a ultrasonic sensor in the Viam app config builder.](/build/micro-rdk/ultrasonic/ultrasonic-sensor-ui-config.png)

 Edit and fill in the attributes as applicable to your sensor, according to the table below.
-Although `"board"` is marked as required in the RDK, it is not required for Micro-RDK usage.
+Although `"board"` is marked as required in `viam-server`, it is not required for `viam-micro-server` usage.

 {{< tabs >}}
 {{% tab name="Attributes template" %}}